aws-cqc/DeviceLayout.jl/docs/src/examples/singletransmon.md

 """
     run_optimization(palace_build, np=1; targets_GHz=[3.0, 4.0], reltol=1e-2, solver_order=2, mesh_order=2)

-Optimize the single-transmon model to find transmon and resonator parameters that achieve target frequencies.
+Optimize the transmon and resonator parameters to achieve target frequencies.

 The objective function generates a new schematic, SolidModel, and mesh;
 generates and validates a new Palace configuration file; runs Palace using the mesh and configuration file; and returns the mean squared relative error between the computed eigenfrequencies and `targets_GHz`.
 The optimization routine stops when the mean squared relative error is less than `reltol^2`.

 `np`, `solver_order`, and `mesh_order` are used for configuring and running Palace as in `compute_eigenfrequencies`.
 """
 function run_optimization(
     palace_build,